 Spirulina and Liver Health

 Incidence of non-alcoholic fatty liver disease is on the rise.
 It is often a side effect of obesity and poor diet that occurs when a fat overload in the liver is coupled with oxidative stress.
 The best strategy against it is to lose any excessive body weight (fat) and make the appropriate dietary changes that will help decrease lipid levels.
 Additionally, supplementing with spirulina may support a boost in fatty acid oxidation.
-Many, many animal models have shown spirulina to significantly hinder progression of nonalcoholic fatty liver disease by lessening inflammation through anti-oxidative and anti-inflammatory mechanisms.
+Many, many animal models have shown spirulina to promote liver health by lessening redness through anti-oxidative mechanisms.

 A Chinese study involving mice showed that supplementation of spirulina and vitamin C could reduce enzyme activity known to be damaging to the liver.
 No surprise, the effect was credited to the antioxidant levels.